South Carolina Medicare Insurance Plans

 Once an individual obtains Medicare coverage through the federal government, he or she is responsible for paying all related costs for premiums, copayments, and more.
-In some case, however, an individual or couple may qualify for one of the four Medicare Savings Programs that provide financial assistance from the state.
+In some case, however, an individual or couple may qualify for one of the four Medicare Savings Programs In South Carolina that provide financial assistance from the state.

 - Individuals or couples monthly earning less than $1,001 or $1,348, respectively, may qualify for the Qualified Medicare Beneficiary program to receive assistance with costs for premiums, copayments, and deductibles.

 - Individuals or couples earning less than $1,197 or $1,613 per month, respectively, may qualify for the Specified Low-Income Medicare Beneficiary program.
 This helps with the costs of Medicare Part B premiums.